PyTables/PyTables/doc/source/usersguide/tutorials.rst

       byteorder := 'irrelevant'
       chunkshape := None

-As you can see, :meth:`File.createArray` accepts *names* (which is a regular Python list) as an *object* parameter.
-Actually, it accepts a variety of different regular objects (see :func:`createArray`) as parameters.
+As you can see, :meth:`File.create_array` accepts *names* (which is a regular Python list) as an *object* parameter.
+Actually, it accepts a variety of different regular objects (see :func:`create_array`) as parameters.
 The flavor attribute (see the output above) saves the original kind of object that was saved.
 Based on this *flavor*, PyTables will be able to retrieve exactly the same object from disk later on.

-Note that in these examples, the createArray method returns an Array instance that is not assigned to any variable.
+Note that in these examples, the create_array method returns an Array instance that is not assigned to any variable.
 Don't worry, this is intentional to show the kind of object we have created by displaying its representation.
 The Array objects have been attached to the object tree and saved to disk, as you